How to place images in letters with Photoshop

 Written by Steve Patterson.

-In a previous tutorial, I showed you the basics of how to place an image in text with Photoshop.
-And in that lesson, we placed a single image into an entire word.
-But what if you want to place a different image in each letter?
-That's exactly what we'll learn how to do here.
+Previously, we covered how to place a single image into an entire word.
+But what if you want a unique image in every single letter?
+That's exactly what we'll do here.

 Here's an example of what the final images in text effect will look like when we're done: